claytonblythe/redditstream-cli/README.md

 Redditstream-cli is a command line tool/interface for live streaming reddit comments from any subreddit.
 It updates automatically, pulling the latest comments and printing them into a nice columnar format for you to view.

 It is written in Python, utilizing the PRAW Reddit API.

-You will want to sign up [here](https://www.reddit.com/prefs/apps/) and then have a file called credentials.json in the redditstream-cli/code directory.
+1. You will want to sign up [here](https://www.reddit.com/prefs/apps/)

+2. Create a file called credentials.json in the redditstream-cli/code directory.
 The credentials.json file should be formatted like this:

 ```json
 {